ruaan-deysel/Agentic-DevOps/.augment/rules/iac-security.md

 # IaC Security Best Practices

+## Agentic DevOps Context

+This repository follows **Agentic DevOps** principles.
+AI agents can assist with security reviews, but all security findings must be validated by humans.
+See `.augment/rules/agentic-devops-patterns.md` for AI-assisted security review patterns.

 ## Security Principles

 - Never hardcode secrets in code
 - Use Azure Key Vault for secret management
 - Implement least privilege access